lirm/aeron-go/archive/README.md

  * Logging tidying
  * Removed the archive context, it was offering little value.
 Instead, the proxy, control, and recrodingevents all have a reference
- * Made tests more reliable
+ * Made tests a little reliable but cleanup is still a problem

 # Bigger picture issues
- * Within aeron-go there are cases of Log.Fatalf(), see for example trying to add a publication on a "bogus" channel.
- * OnAvailableCounter noise (no can do)
  * Decided not to do locking in sync api, could subsequently add locks, or just async with locks if desired.
    It may be that the marshaller should be parameterized for this.
  * Java and C++ poll the counters to determine when a recording has actually started but the counters are not availabe in go.
 As a result we use delays and hope which isn't ideal.
+ * OnAvailableCounter noise
+ * Within aeron-go there are cases of Log.Fatalf(), see for example trying to add a publication on a "bogus" channel.